OJB Jezreel: Early life

 Babatunde Okungbowa a.k.a.
-OJB Jezreel was born on July 4, 1966 in Lagos to Chief Anthony Okungbowa & Isabella Abiodun Okungbowa (Nee Pinheiro) in a matrimony that produced 5 others.
-He was the last child of his mum.
+OJB Jezreel was born on July 4, 1966, in Lagos to Chief Anthony Okungbowa and Isabella Abiodun Okungbowa (nee Pinheiro) in a matrimony that produced 5 others.
+He was the last child of his mother.

-He attended Yewande Memorial Primary School & Mainland Preparatory Elementary School between 1972 - 1977.
+He attended Yewande Memorial Primary School and Mainland Preparatory Elementary School between 1972–1977.

 He graduated from Federal Government College, Ijanikin in 1986 where he organized a music concert while he was a student of the school.

 OJB furthered his education at Lagos College of Education and Liter-way College, Holland, Year 1987-1990.
 However, in true pursuit of his passion and a real career, he decided to follow his path in life as an artiste/music producer.

 For the prolific producer, music started back in 1986.
 The artiste started making beats in back room studios, first in his Surulere neighbourhood and later in other parts of the city.